The Shipping Law Review: Switzerland

 In the event that the loss, destruction or damage of goods or the delay has arisen from acts, omissions or negligence of the master, pilot or other persons working on the vessel in connection with navigating or technical operations, or if it is due to fire, the carrier will not be held liable, provided that there is no direct fault on its part.
 Measures that are principally taken in the interest of the cargo are not considered as falling within the scope of the technical operation of the ship.

-In the event that claims for the loss, destruction or damage of the goods or delay are made against the master, crew or other persons working on the vessel, or persons helping the carrier to effect the transportation, they may rely on the exemptions from, and restrictions of, liability in the same way as the carrier, whatever the legal basis on which the claim relies, unless the damage was caused intentionally or through reckless carelessness.
+In the event that claims for the loss, destruction or damage of the goods or delay are made against the master, crew or other persons working on the vessel, or persons helping the carrier to effect the transportation, they may rely on the exemptions from, and restrictions of, liability in the same way as the carrier, whatever the legal basis on which the claim relies, unless the damage was caused intentionally or through recklessness.

 The carrier will not be liable for the loss, destruction or damage of goods or delay if one of the following causes is proven: